 When adding extracts of the whole hemp plant to your daily routine, you’re experiencing the benefits of the “entourage effect.”

-Cannabinoids, like CBD or THC, have therapeutic potential even when isolated, but cannabis has so much more to offer.
+Cannabinoids, like CBD or THC, have great potential even when isolated, but cannabis has so much more to offer.

 There are hundreds of beneficial cannabinoids and other trace compounds present in the plant that work in synergy with one another to create the entourage effect.